Rock the Slut Vote: Criticism

 The founder of the campaign and owner of the trademark, Emry, and another spokesperson, Kimberley A. Johnson, report receiving criticism about the name of the campaign from both left and right.
 Emry states that some of the harshest criticisms have come from the political right.

 Book

 Emry also wrote a short book entitled Rock the Slut Vote; American Edition: Navigating the Republican War on Women; it was illustrated by Candace Foy.

-Personal
+Founder

 Emry, the founder of the site and the holder of the registered trademark, was born in 1956.
 She has two children and lives in San Luis Obispo, California.